Category 3 Hurricane Delta roars toward Mexico’s Cancun area

 “We hope that in this place we are surely much safer,” Quintana Roo Tourism Secretary Marisol Vanegas said.
 “This is a structure that has withstood other hurricanes.”

-Delta was forecast to spend several hours lashing the Yucatan Peninsula before moving into the Gulf of Mexico and re-strengthening before a strike on the U.S. Gulf coast later in the week.
+Delta was forecast to spend several hours lashing the Yucatan Peninsula before moving into the Gulf of Mexico and re-strengthening, with an expected strike along the U.S. Gulf coast later in the week.

 Louisiana Gov. John Bel Edwards said Delta was expected to make landfall there Friday night or Saturday morning and the entire state is in the storm’s possible path.
 State and local officials in coastal areas were shoring up levees, sandbagging and taking other protections measures, he said.